 Every once in a while your dehumidifier will stop draining through your hose.
-There could be a number of reasons for that, such as broken seals and hoses, wrong drain connections and more.
-In any case you will have to inspect your unit to find out what’s causing it.
+There could be a number of reasons for that, such as broken seals and hoses, wrong drain connections, and more.
+In any case, you will have to inspect your unit to find out what’s causing it.
 Here are some tips on how to fix it.

-#1 – Make sure there is nothing blocking your drainage hose: If there is something blocking your drainage hose, water won’t drain properly.
+#1 – Make sure there is nothing blocking your drainage hose: If there is something blocking your drainage hose, the water won’t drain properly.
 Check if there is anything inside or outside of your unit preventing water from flowing freely into a sink or outside of your home.
 Once you make sure that nothing is blocking water from draining properly, check these other possible causes for no drainage.

 #2 – Make sure everything is connected correctly: Before doing anything else check if everything has been connected correctly at installation time (hose-to-drain pipe) and when moving (hose-to-dehumidifier).
-First try connecting them again just to make sure they are tight enough but not too tight.
+First, try connecting them again just to make sure they are tight enough but not too tight.

 #3 – Check for any leaking seals: Now you will have to check all possible connections again, starting with your drain hose.
 Check if there are any leaks in your drainage hose.
 You can do that by turning on a faucet and putting a few drops of water on each section of your hose.
-In case there is no leakage water should flow freely from one end to another and then get sucked out by suction from dehumidifier’s air filter.
+In case there is no leakage water should flow freely from one end to another and then get sucked out by suction from the dehumidifier’s air filter.

 What are some possible causes for my dehumidifier to stop draining through the hose?